yoonkim/lstm-char-cnn/README.md

 Where `model_file.t7` is the path to the best performing (on validation) model.
 This will also save some basic statistics (e.g. perplexity by token) in `model_results.t7`.

+### Larger Data
+If using the model on larger data (e.g. 50M tokens), you can change `-batch_size` to something like 100 to make it train faster.

 ### Licence
 MIT